Cerebrum internal capsule

 Sublentiform part & retrolentiform part by:

-* Branches from posterior cerebral artery
+* Branches from the posterior cerebral artery

 Fibers of Internal capsule